 Lisa Moss wrote -

 I wish I could say this doesn’t happen very often, but that’s not the case.
-Every 8-10 days we go through this drill and he sleeps in our bed because we never know when Evan will have a seizure.
+Every 8-10 days we go through this jolting experience.
+Evan sleeps in our bed because we never know when he will have a seizure.
 Sometimes Evan remembers it, but often he doesn’t.
-Regardless of our attempts at preventing Evan’s seizures, we haven’t had much luck.
+Regardless of our efforts to prevent Evan’s seizures, we have only had limited success.

 - Seizure Response: respond to seizures so we can act quickly

-- Seizure Detection: detect seizure before and begins and alert us
+- Seizure Detection: detect seizure and alert before seizure begins

 - Behavior Disruption: distract Evan from self-injurious behavior